10 Fascinating Facts About Pangolins

-Pangolins are the only known mammal in the world with scales.
+Pangolins are the only known mammal in the world entirely covered with scales.

 Pangolins are often called scaly anteaters, and that’s what they look like.
 But despite their love of ants, they come from a different genus than anteaters, and scientists are still debating how the two might be related.

-4. Their tongues are longer than their bodies.
+4. Pangolins’ tongues are longer than their bodies.

 The pangolin’s tongue connects at its pelvis.
 When fully extended, it can be more than a foot long.

-6. Scales make up 20 percent of their body weight.
+6. Scales make up 20 percent of the pangolin’s body weight.

-7. They love to roll around in the mud.
+7. Pangolins love to roll around in the mud.

 Look how excited this pangolin is to hang out in a mud puddle!

-8. They wag their tails when they’re in danger.
+8. Pangolins use their tails when they’re in danger.

-10. They’re one of the most highly trafficked animals in the world.
+10. Pangolins are one of the most highly trafficked animals in the world.

-Traditional Chinese medicine holds that pangolin scales can help cure cancer, which is why there’s a thriving black market for the rare creature.
-This past May, customs officials seized almost 550 pounds of pangolin scales at the Shanghai airport.
-The endangered pangolin is also prized for its meat, which is considered a delicacy in Asia.
-At least 10,000 pangolins are illegally trafficked each year.
+Traditional Chinese medicine holds that pangolin scales can help cure ailments ranging from goiter to acne, and its meat is considered a delicacy in some countries—so there’s a thriving black market for the rare creature.
+According to conservative estimates, at least 10,000 pangolins are illegally trafficked each year.